radius-project/radius/docs/contributing/contributing-code/debugging-go-with-vscode.md

----
-type: docs
-title: "Debugging Radius with Visual Studio Code"
-linkTitle: "Debug with VSCode"
-description: "How to debug Project Radius with Visual Studio Code"
+# Debugging Radius with Visual Studio Code"
-weight: 70
----

 VSCode has good support for debugging VSCode, it's just a little unintuitive to set up.